 She also wrote a fast-paced yet philosophical novel, and a series of articles based on the classics for a community newspaper.
 To learn more, click here.

-She is currently employed as a Management Analyst at the Dept. of State in Washington, D.C.
+Until recently she was employed as a Management Analyst at the Dept. of State in Washington, D.C.
 She has worked as an economist in both the public and private sectors, including during 2013-2014 at U.S. Embassy Seoul as an Economic Officer.